madchap/pres/PITCHME.md

 ---
 <span style="color:gray">Still present in a lot of places</span>
 * Separation of duties (i.e., iso27001)
+* Many:
-* Most still in favor of few big "controlled" changes
+  * are still in favor of few big "controlled" changes
-* Most say do not touch unless it is broken
+  * say do not touch unless it is broken
-* Most don't care much about technical debt
+  * don't care much about technical debt
-* Security still at the perimeter
+* Security still mainly at the perimeter
 * InfoSec often lacks pure engineering skills

 Linus Torvalds says: